Red Maca Root: History, Potential Benefits & Nutrition Guide

 A Short History

 Red Maca is native to the Andean region of Peru.
 This rare root vegetable has been cultivated and used by the indigenous people of the Andes for more than 2,000 years.
-These people considered this special root a valuable source of nutrition and medicine.
+These people considered this special root a valuable source of nutrition.
 In fact, historians believe the Incan empire may have used maca as a currency to trade with neighboring tribes.
 Among the different varieties of maca – there are three; red, yellow, and black – Red maca is the rarest and the most dense in nutrition and beneficial compounds.
 Red maca makes up only about 20% of each harvest.
-Today, red maca and its counterparts are enjoyed worldwide as a potent health superfood.
+Today, red maca and its counterparts are enjoyed worldwide as a popular health superfood.

 Where Is Red Maca Found?